space-wizards/docs/src/en/server-hosting/setting-up-robust-cdn.md

 ### 504 gateway timeout during publish

 Increase your reverse proxy's response timeout.
 In nginx this is controlled via `proxy_read_timeout`.

+### Connection errors during publishing (multi-request publish)

+Make sure you have your reverse proxy's max body size set high enough to allow

+### 404 not found error on CDN API while publishing

+Make sure you are using the latest version of Robust.Cdn.
+Version 2.2.0 added a new publishing mechanism that is used by the upstream infrastructure.

 ## Migration from Robust.Cdn 1.x